loganpkg/spot/README.md

 * [bc](#bc): A basic calculator, and
 * [freq](#freq): Determines the character frequency in a file.

-spot and m4 utilise the built-in regular expression module in toucanlib which understands the [regex syntax](#regex-syntax) listed in a later section.

 toucanlib has a monolithic interface to make usage easy, but multiple modules to make maintenance easy.
 Currently, the modules include:
 * gen: Generic functions,